dddrrreee/cs140e-25win/labs/11-ss-equiv/README.md

      any mode (other than USER) so that you can read and write registers at any privileged mode.

-     You should use `msr` instruction with the `_c` modifier to to set the `cpsr` mode using a register:
+     You should use the `msr` instruction with the `_c` modifier to to set the `cpsr` mode using a register:

             msr cpsr_c, r0

      Followed by a prefetch_flush that uses a caller saved register you don't care about.
 You can see an example of where we use `msr` in `libpi/staff-start.S`

 ---------------------------------------------------------------
 ## Part 1: using `rfe` to switch to user level